 Despite the United States’ economic prowess and status as a First World country, an estimated 12 million Americans living at the poverty level currently suffer from at least one neglected tropical disease (NTD).
 Through his research on NTDs, disease and poverty fellow Peter J. Hotez, M.D., Ph.D., concluded that the world’s neglected diseases — including tuberculosis, hookworm infection, lymphatic filariasis, Chagas disease and leishmaniasis — are born first and foremost of extreme poverty.

-At this event, Hotez will discuss his book “Blue Marble Health: An Innovative Plan to Fight Diseases of the Poor Amid Wealth,” which asserts that poor people living in wealthy countries account for most of the world’s poverty-related illnesses.
-Hotez argues that by crafting public policy and relying on global partnerships to control or eliminate some of the world’s worst poverty-related illnesses, it is possible to eliminate life-threatening diseases while at the same time creating unprecedented opportunities for science and diplomacy.
+At this event, Hotez discussed his book “Blue Marble Health: An Innovative Plan to Fight Diseases of the Poor Amid Wealth,” which asserts that poor people living in wealthy countries account for most of the world’s poverty-related illnesses.
+Hotez argued that by crafting public policy and relying on global partnerships to control or eliminate some of the world’s worst poverty-related illnesses, it is possible to eliminate life-threatening diseases while at the same time creating unprecedented opportunities for science and diplomacy.

-A book signing will follow the presentation.
-Copies of the book will be available for purchase courtesy of the Rice University Campus Store.
+A book signing followed the presentation.
+Copies of the book were available for purchase courtesy of the Rice University Campus Store.

 Join the conversation online with #BakerNTD.